 We are suffering from the ruinous competition of a foreign rival who apparently works under conditions so far superior to our own for the production of light that he is flooding the domestic market with it at an incredibly low price; for the moment he appears, our sales cease, all the consumers turn to him, and a branch of French industry whose ramifications are innumerable is all at once reduced to complete stagnation.
 This rival, which is none other than the sun,…

 Bruce Bueno de Mesquita on Democracies and Dictatorships.
-Podcast on EconTalk
+EconTalk podcast episode, February 2007.

 Bruce Bueno de Mesquita of NYU and Stanford University’s Hoover Institution talks about the incentives facing dictators and democratic leaders.
 Both have to face competition from rivals.
 Both try to please their constituents and cronies to stay in power.
 He applies his insights to foreign aid, the Middle East, Venezuela, the potential for China’s evolution to a more democratic system, and Cuba.
 Along the way, he explains why true democracy is more than just elections–it depends crucially on freedom of assembly and freedom of the press….